hupe1980/golc/docs/content/en/docs/llms_and_prompts/prompts/_index.md

 ---
-title: Prompt Template
+title: Prompts
-description: All about prompt templates.
+description: All about prompts.
 weight: 10
 ---
 ```go